-As a preparatory school, the Academy believes that the student should be the primary agent in their education.
-Our first priority in this regard is to encourage student responsibility by establishing an open line of communication between students and their individual teachers.
+As a preparatory school, the Academy believes that students should be the primary agent in their education.
+The Academy's first priority in this regard is to encourage student responsibility by establishing an open line of communication between students and their individual teachers.
 Timely and effective communication between teachers, students, and parents/guardians is essential in fostering academic growth.